dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 My name is David Lounsbury and I am <b>Chair of the Committee for the 2024 Best Early Career Health Paper Award</b>.

-This award is organized by the <b>Health Policy Special Interest Group</b> of the System Dynamics Society and is given to outstanding system dynamics papers authored by a student or by recent graduates that focus on health or public health topics.
+This award is organized by the <b>Health Policy Special Interest Group</b> of the System Dynamics Society and is given to <b> outstanding system dynamics papers </b> authored by a student or by recent graduates that focus on health or public health topics.

-The Early Career Health Paper Award was previously sponsored by the Lupina Foundation of Canada, but is now sponsored directly by the Health Policy SIG.
+The <b> Early Career Health Paper Award</b> was previously sponsored by the Lupina Foundation of Canada, but is now sponsored directly by the Health Policy SIG.

 To be eligible, applicants must be matriculated in a graduate research program or have completed their graduate or post-graduate research training within the past 5 years.

 And their papers must also be accepted for presentation at the conference.

 This year, through contributions made by the Early Career Committee Members themselves, we are offering a <b>$25-hundred dollar cash prize to the winner</b> and a <b>$500 cash prize for honorable mention</b> to first runner up.